Enjoyop/coc-assets/README.md

 # coc-assets
-Entities required for those who want to create clash of clans  servers For v14.635.8
+Entities required for those who want to create clash of clans  servers.\n For v14.635.8